Deep Vein Thrombosis (DVT) / Thrombophlebitis

-Other preventive measures may include:
+Other preventative measures may include:

-Getting up and moving as soon as possible after surgery or illness, as movement can help to prevent clots from forming by stimulating blood circulation
+- getting up and moving as soon as possible after surgery or illness, as movement can help to prevent clots from forming by stimulating blood circulation

-A pneumatic compression device, which looks like a special fitted sleeve, placed on the legs to help keep blood moving during some types of surgery
+- a pneumatic compression device, which looks like a special fitted sleeve, placed on the legs to help keep blood moving during some types of surgery

-Elastic stockings to reduce swelling and promote circulation
+- elastic stockings to reduce swelling and promote circulation

-Consult your doctor for diagnosis and treatment.
+Consult your physician for diagnosis and treatment.